What is NIR Spectroscopy and How Does It Work?

 - Cost effective - one analyst can typically analyze several hundred samples in a day with no consumable costs.

-How does NIR Work?
+How Does NIR Work?

 NIR is a region of the electromagnetic spectrum that has unique properties which make it very useful for characterizing materials.
 The NIR region is from 700 to 2500 nm.
 This area of the electromagnetic spectrum has the best combination of attributes for the analysis of most solid, slurry and liquid samples.